Excitement rises as ‘Don’t Worry Darling’ arrives in Venice

 VENICE, Italy (AP) — The Venice Film Festival is buzzing with anticipation for Olivia Wilde’s “Don’t Worry Darling,” which is having its world premiere Monday night on the Lido.

+By the time the premiere was over, audiences took to their feet, giving “Don’t Worry Darling” a five-minute ovation.
+Yet premiere day did little to tamp down intrigue about the film and its stars.

-Many eyes were also turned to the film’s press conference, with hopes that reports about behind-the-scenes tension with star Florence Pugh would be addressed or clarified.
+Many keyed in on the film’s press conference, with hopes that reports about behind-the-scenes tension with star Florence Pugh would be addressed or clarified.
 Wilde, before the premiere, said she didn’t want to contribute to “the endless tabloid gossip” and “the noise.”

 “The internet feeds itself,” Wilde said.
 “I don’t need to contribute, I think it’s significantly well-nourished.”